BlastSlimey/SonicRushAP/bizhawk.md

 - f-zone, point w, extra zone cleared flags at 022c4766 (in that order)

 # other
-- 022c476f Save data initialization flag for client, has to stay 0x6b => 0x6b gets set when save data setup is done
+- ~~022c476f Save data initialization flag for client, has to stay 0x6b => 0x6b gets set when save data setup is done~~ DEPRECATED, REPLACED BY SONIC STORYPROG BEING != 0x0